Stone tool: Expansion to the New World

-As humans spread to the Americas in the Late Pleistocene, Paleo-Indians brought with them related stone tools, which evolved separately from Old World technologies.
+As humans spread to the Americas in the Late Pleistocene, Paleo-Indians brought with them stone tools related to those that evolved separately from Old World technologies.
 The Clovis point is the most widespread example of Late Pleistocene points in the Americas, dating to about 13,000 years ago.

-One of the earliest cases of tools comes from the Channel Islands (California) as it was considered one of the earliest place in North America for civilization.
-The tools that were found were drills, reamers, scrapers, abraders, spoke-shave, macroblade plane, burin, wood-splitting wedges.
-These tools show that the people living there were skilled in wood working.
+One of the earliest cases of tool use comes from the Channel Islands (California), which were among the earliest places in North America to develop civilization.
+The tools found were drills, reamers, scrapers, abraders, spoke-shave, macroblade plane, burin, and wood-splitting wedges.
+These tools show that the people living there were skilled in woodworking.

-Other tools found from the Channel Islands were crescent-shaped tools that were flaked from heating.
+Other tools found on the Channel Islands were crescent-shaped and heat-flaked.

 In the San Francisco Bay Area acorns found were often associated with grinding tools.
-Acorns show diachronic changes in tribal life as the tools used for acorns evolved.
-Mortar tools like millingstones and mortar and pestle that grind acorns are seen to be dated in different times in the locations.
+Acorns show diachronic changes in tribal life as the tools for processing them evolved.
+Mortar tools, such as millingstones and mortar and pestle, used to grind acorns, are dated to different periods at different locations.

+Central America, or Mesoamerica, also has several unique stone-tool industries with their own specific cultural associations.
+One such industry is the Lowe industry, found in southern Mesoamerica near modern-day Belize.
+These tools are versatile biface points defined by their basal thinning and barbed cutting edges.
+Ancient Mesoamericans, not unlike other stone-tool users, used a combination of multitools and tools made for specific purposes, such as cutting, scraping, whittling, and the making of other stone tools.

+One famous use of stone tools in Mesoamerica is the formidable Macuahuitl, the Aztec "sword" consisting of a flat board whose outside face is lined with microliths.
+These weapons appear in the archaeological record as well as in many primary source depictions, such as the Florentine Codex.
+Aztec warriors wielded these powerful weapons in war; however, they also held symbolic and political significance.

+Stones and stone tools in Mesoamerica held great power beyond their practical uses.
+In ancestral Maya traditions, axes and scepters were powerful tools of magic, and were wielded by gods and monarchs alike.
+Materials such as obsidian and flint are directly associated with certain gods like Ītzpāpālōtl and play critical roles in powerful divining magic.
+Mirrors were tools of divination in Maya tradition, and were often made out of obsidian.
+Stone tools were also the medium through which human sacrifice and bloodletting were performed.